7 signs that it’s time to re-evaluate your statutory audit approach

 - Personal liability for your executives and directors, including the possibility of arrest

 Effectively meeting your statutory audit obligations is a vital part of managing your global risk and maintaining solid corporate governance and citizenship.
-But the benefits of an effective global statutory audit approach extend beyond managing risk.
-A timely, effective statutory audit process can provide reliable information on operating results that will help you manage international tax planning and compliance, including transfer pricing, and that will support your global strategic planning efforts.
+What’s more, a solid statutory audit process can provide a foundation upon which to manage international tax planning and compliance - including transfer pricing - that supports global strategic planning efforts through heightened visibility and confidence into company finances.

-At a minimum, an effectively managed global statutory audit program will minimize the overall work and expense of your audit efforts, shorten audit delivery times and better align your audit resources with your global operations.
+At a minimum, an efficiently managed global statutory audit program minimizes the overall work and expense of compliance efforts, shortening audit delivery times and freeing up critical resources for other valuable global efforts.

 - You have critical foreign mass, meaning six or more foreign locations, though this number can be lower depending on complexity of activities, corporate structure, maturity of internal controls and other issues